Armenia Marriott Hotel Yerevan: History

 The construction of the hotel was launched in 1950 and completed in 1958.
 The hotel was opened in 1958 and named Armenia.
 It was operated by the state-governed Intourist agency; the regulating body of the hotels and tourism within the Soviet Union.
 At the time of its opening, Armenia was the largest hotel of the Armenian SSR.
-The hotel was designed by architects Mark Grigorian and Eduard Sarapyan, based on the original plan of Yerevan composed by Alexander Tamanian.
+The hotel was designed by lead architects Mark Grigorian and Eduard Sarapyan and structural Engineer Lernik Barsegyan based on the original plan of Yerevan composed by Alexander Tamanian.
 The project was directed by Kostantin Altunyan.
 The foundation of the hotel are from basalt stone, while the hotel itself is built of pink Armenian tufa.

-Following the economical crisis of Armenia during the 1990s, the hotel was acquired by the "AK Development" company in 1998.
+Following the economical crisis of Armenia during the 1990s, the hotel was acquired by the "AK Development" company in 1998 from "RDP" Rits Development Paris for US$53 million.
 After large-scale renovation works and an investment of US$40 million, the hotel was entirely redeveloped to meet the highest international standards.
 It was reopened in 1999 as the Armenia Marriott Hotel Yerevan, operated by the Marriott Hotels & Resorts category of Marriott International.
-Currently, the hotel consists of 3 separate buildings (Ararat, Armenia and the New building), located adjacent to each other.
+Currently, the hotel consists of three separate buildings (Ararat, Armenia and the New building), located adjacent to each other.